 Our primary business is to originate and service high-quality Private Education Loans.
 "Private Education Loans" are education loans for students or their families that are not made, insured, or guaranteed by any state or federal government.
 We also offer a range of deposit products insured by the Federal Deposit Insurance Corporation (the "FDIC").
-In 2022, approximately 369,000 families chose us as their Private Education Loan provider, more than any other private student loan lender.
-We originated approximately \$6.0 billion of Private Education Loans in 2022, an increase of 10 percent from the year ended December 31, 2021.
-As of December 31, 2022, we had \$19.0 billion of Private Education Loans held for investment, net, outstanding.
+We serve more families than any other private student loan lender.
+We originated approximately \$6.4 billion of Private Education Loans in 2023, an increase of 7 percent from the year ended December 31, 2022.
+As of December 31, 2023, we had \$19.8 billion of Private Education Loans held for investment, net, outstanding.

-The Private Education Loans we make to students and families serve primarily to bridge the gap between the cost of higher education and the amount funded through family income and savings, scholarships and grants, and federal financial aid.
+Our Private Education Loans serve primarily to bridge the gap between the cost of higher education and the amount funded through family income and savings, scholarships and grants, and federal financial aid.
 We also extend Private Education Loans as an alternative to similar federal education loan products where we believe our rates are competitive.

 Our primary Private Education Loan product is the Smart Option Student Loan, which emphasizes in-school payment features that can produce shorter terms and reduce customers' total finance charges.
 Customers generally elect one of three Smart Option repayment types at the time of loan origination.
-The first two, interest only and fixed payment options, require monthly payments while the student is in school and during the grace period thereafter, and accounted for approximately half of the Private Education Loans the Bank originated during 2022.
+The first two, interest only and fixed payment options, require monthly payments while the student is in school and during the grace period thereafter, and accounted for approximately half of the Private Education Loans the Bank originated during 2023.
 The third repayment option is the more traditional deferred Private Education Loan product where customers are not required to make payments while the student is in school and during the grace period after separation from school.
 (The grace period for a Smart Option Student Loan generally runs for six months after the borrower separates from school, but can run for up to 36 months for a small subset of graduate loans.)
 Lower interest rates on the interest only and fixed payment options encourage customers to elect those options, which help customers reduce their total loan cost compared with the traditional deferred option loan.
+Approximately half of our customers elect the in-school repayment option.
 Making payments while in school helps customers become accustomed to making on-time regular loan payments.
 We offer both variable-rate and fixed-rate loans.

 We also offer six loan products for specific graduate programs of study.
-These include the Sallie Mae Law School Loan, the Sallie Mae MBA Loan, the Sallie Mae Health Professions Graduate Loan, the Sallie Mae Medical School Loan, the Sallie Mae Dental School Loan, and the Sallie Mae Graduate School Loan.
+These include the Sallie Mae Law School Loan, the Sallie Mae MBA Loan, the Sallie Mae Graduate School Loan for Health Professions, the Sallie Mae Medical School Loan, the Sallie Mae Dental School Loan, and the Sallie Mae Graduate School Loan.
 These products were designed to address the specific needs of graduate students, such as extended grace periods for medical students.